SmarabSJJ/CS-4348-Project-1/devlog.md

 - New development log entry.

 - Thoughts:
- Plan for session: figured out how to pipe and propragm the communicaiton process for the 3 programs, completing UI for driver
+- Plan for session: figured out how to pipe and propragm the communicaiton process for the 3 programs, completing UI for driver

+- Completed all of driver implementiaiton including the correct format of input and out put cross-referenced the project 1 video for proper functionality of sub programs

+- Reflection: Completed complete integration of project 1 and every program works as intended with one another.
+Sat down at TAMU's engineering schhol and finished it in about 5 hours of straight coding.